wireservice/agate/docs/cookbook.rst

 .. code-block:: python

-    new_table = table.order_by(lambda row: row['last_name'])
+    new_table = table.order_by('last_name')

 Multicolumn sort
 ----------------

-Because Python's internal sorting works natively with arrays, we can implement multi-column sort by returning an array from the order function.
+Because Python's internal sorting works natively with arrays, we can implement multi-column sort by returning an array from the key function.

 .. code-block:: python